artikcloud/artikcloud-lwm2m-c/README-client-api.md

 **Return value**

-*integer*:  The number of milliseconds after which the function must be called again.
+*integer*:  The number of seconds after which the function must be called again.
 If an error happens, it returns a negative value:

  - *LWM2M_CLIENT_ERROR* in case an error happened
  - *LWM2M_CLIENT_QUIT* in case the connection was terminated